What is Prosthodontics?

 A prosthodontist makes artificial replacements for missing or damaged natural teeth.
 This can be as simple as making a crown for a damaged, decayed or malformed tooth, or it could involve the design and fabrication of a complete set of replacement teeth.

-Prosthodontists have special expertise in dental implants, crowns, bridges, dentures, partial dentures, major reconstruction, traumatic injuries, oral cancer reconstruction, complete oral rehabilitation and complex care management involving multiple specialities.
+Prosthodontists have special expertise in dental implants, crowns, bridges, complete and partial dentures, major reconstruction, traumatic injuries, oral cancer reconstruction, complete oral rehabilitation and complex care management involving multiple specialities.